Palmetto North Roadway Project

 - Existing street lights will be removed during construction and then reinstalled with new conduit and wiring

 Staff has collected several frequent questions and answers for you.
-As always, if you have a question that is not listed below, please reach out to us at firstname.lastname@example.org and we’ll be happy to help.
+As always, if you have a question that is not listed below, please email us at email@example.com and we’ll be happy to help.

 - Are the trees in the project area going to be removed?
 Yes, trees located in the area between sidewalks and curbs will be removed.
 There are currently no replacement plans